Bank of Ireland apologises over technical fault as services restored

 The glitch allowed customers to withdraw and transfer more than what was in their accounts on Tuesday.

+The bank said this was down to a technical issue with its services and not a cyber attack.

-The bank said its app and and online services are working again and any transfers or withdrawals will appear in their accounts during the day.
+Bank of Ireland said its app and and online services are working again on Wednesday and any transfers or withdrawals taken out during the outage will appear in their accounts during the day.

-It encouraged any customers who find themselves in financial difficulty as a result of the fault to get in touch.
+It has informed customers who withdrew more cash than was in their accounts that this would appear as an overdraft, and encouraged those who find themselves in financial difficulty as a result of the fault to get in touch.

 An Garda Siochana said it was aware of an “unusual volume of activity” at some ATMs across the country.